Rohit-waddar7/Wifi-Based-Indore-localisation/README.md

 - Scans for predefined access points and measures their RSSI values.
 - Estimates the position of the device using a simple weighted RSSI-based approach.
 - Outputs the estimated position to the Serial Monitor.
+- ESP32 sends data serially to Qcar, and further commands will be given to the Qcar based on RSSI values and access points.

 ## Hardware Requirements
 - ESP32 Development Board